AzuriteBlue/ISOM_3320_Group_9/Readme.txt

         1. Open console
         2. change directory to this directory
         3. use "gradlew desktop:run" command
+    There could be warnings about JRE version but actually there's nothing wrong.

 No matter opened in which way, the game is identical, except for they do not share the same high score archive.